SecDevOps-jmcdonough/se-conf-sdwan-workshop/README.md

     ![vwanconnection1](images/vnetconnection1.jpg)

-    * Create a VNET connection for Spoke11, attach it to the Spoke-VNETS Route Table and propagate it to FGT-VNET Route Table[**Please choose your own Resource Group and your own VNET** ]
+    * Create a VNET connection for Spoke11, attach it to the Spoke-VNETS Route Table and propagate it to FGT-VNET Route Table - select **your resource group and VNET** - studentXX

       ![vwanconnection2](images/vnetconnection2.jpg)

     * Repeat the same for Spoke12

     * Repeat the same for FGT VNET connection, attach it to the FGT-VNET Route Table.
-      * Does it work?
+      * Is the connection for FGT VNET created?
-      * why?
+      * Why not?

     * Locate your own Azure Route Server and delete it